leonblumenthal/bachelor_thesis/README.md

 ## Notebooks

 The [notebooks/](./notebooks/) produce evaluation results and figures in my thesis.
 They depend on the correct files in the [data/](./data/) directory, which can be downloaded [here](https://syncandshare.lrz.de/getlink/fiQq3fm3imbYs7TeYvvbpmAr/data.tar.gz).
+Some interactive outputs might not be visible in the web viewer.

 Notebook | Content
 --- | ---